Ever since I can remember, I have loved to sing.

 As a child, I would sing along to records in my bedroom.

-Then when I was nine years old, my dad arrived home with a brand new album; ‘Guilty’ by Barbra Streisand and Barry Gibb.
-I was hooked, I fell in love with the album, and I was determined to sing all the songs.
+When I was nine years old, my dad arrived home with a brand new album; ‘Guilty’ by Barbra Streisand and Barry Gibb.
+I was hooked, I fell in love with the album, and I was determined to sing the songs.

 I joined my first band ‘One For The Road’ aged 16, and in the years that followed, I sang with various bands and musicians in my local area.